 IBERDROLA is a holding company.
-As a result, there are no environmental items to be included in the Report as required by the Spanish General Chart of Accounts (Plan General de Contabilidad).
+As a result, there are no environmental items to be included in these Notes to the Financial Statements in accordance with the Spanish General Chart of Accounts (Plan General de Contabilidad).

-The Company and its subsidiaries are exempt from presenting the statement of non-financial information referred to in Section 262 of the Spanish Companies Act and Section 49 of the Commercial Code, as both the Company and its subsidiaries are included in a separate report titled Statement of non-financial information.
-Sustainability Report, consolidated, of IBERDROLA, S.A. and its subsidiaries for 2020.
+The Company and its subsidiaries are exempt from presenting the Statement of Non-financial Information referred to in Section 262 of the Spanish Companies Act and Section 49 of the Commercial Code, as both the Company and its subsidiaries are included in a separate report titled Statement of Non-financial Information.
+Consolidated Sustainability Report of IBERDROLA, S.A. and its subsidiaries for 2021.
 Said document has been verified by an independent assurance provider and is subject to the same requirements in terms of approval, deposit and publication as the IBERDROLA Group's consolidated Management Report.